Hengle/Nexus-Security.github.io/content/posts/2016-09-09-garena-speed-drifters-110514406-mod.md

 Garena Speed Drifters 1.10.5.14406 MOD (Teleport forward) APK For Android

-Speed ââDrifters: Drifting to the max!
+Speed Drifters: Drifting to the max!

 Drift to victory in three minutes!
 Adjust your seat belt and find your friends in several game modes.
 Compete anywhere, anytime and against anyone!
-Come and try the Speed ââDrifters.
+Come and try the Speed Drifters.

 Object Mode - Use a wide range of objects to sabotage your opponents and reach the goal!
 Available alone and as a team, so call everyone to group and protect themselves with the objects and have the best possible experience in a race.

-Speed ââMode - Show that you are the best driver on the track!
+Speed Mode - Show that you are the best driver on the track!
 Drift with precision and use your Power Boosters wisely to be the first to cross the finish line.
 A classic fashion that everyone can enjoy.

 Classification mode - Are you the next legendary god of racing?
 Compete against pilots of your level and move up the rankings.
 Bring every detail of your skills to be the best internationally.

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 **MOD TYPE: Teleport forward**